 7. Essentials: Light jacket and water

 Vegas is so incredibly humid so water is a must.
 But so is a light jacket.
 Even in the heat of the summer, you will still need a jacket.
 The hotels are a haven of cold air but it can get too chilly; hence the jacket.
 Not sure what to pack for Vegas?
 We have you covered!

 This multi-attraction card is a great option for those staying for more than a weekend and wanting to see a variety of attractions.
-Some of the best attractions it has to offer includes the Hoover Dam, Higher Roller Observation Wheel and The Stratosphere.
+Some of the best attractions it has to offer include the Hoover Dam, Higher Roller Observation Wheel and The Stratosphere.

 9. Avoid peak dinner times